 - /unvip [username] — Revoke VIP status from a user

 - /mods — Display a list of moderators for this channel

-These commands can be used by mods to impact the chat, a specific user, or all viewers.
-If a moderator is abusing these commands, the streamer has the ability to revoke the moderator’s privileges.
+These commands can be used by mods to affect the chat, a specific user, or all viewers.
+If a moderator is abusing these commands, the streamer has the ability to revoke the moderator's privileges.

 How to un-mod someone

 As noted in the command list above, you can remove someone's moderator role by typing "/unmod [username]" in the chat.
 This will revoke that user's moderator privileges.
 Once you type in the command, a message will appear that reads "You have removed [username] as moderator of this room."
 Use this if a mod has broken a rule, or if they are abusing their privileges in the chat.
 Make sure you use the /mods command to see a list of all moderators in the channel, which could come in handy if you need to un-mod multiple users.